BLE-LTER/BLEdatatools/README.md

 ### Changing the output format

 `collate()` by defaults outputs a R list object.
 Change the "output" optional argument to "excel" or "csv" to also write to file a multi-tab Excel file or multiple CSV files respectively.
 The file(s) will be written to the current working directory by default, or a directory you specify in the optional argument `path`.
+Output file names will contain the current date, for tracking purposes.

 ```r
 collate(output = "excel", path = getwd())